thenzler/local-chat-app-sqlite/README.md

 ```

 2. Open your browser and go to `http://localhost:3000`
-   - The application automatically uses the enhanced fixed frontend
+   - The application automatically uses the enhanced interface with document management

 3. Upload documents and start chatting!